Building a Kid-Friendly Fall Vegetable Garden

-One of my favorite things as a child was helping my dad in an array of tasks.
-Whether it was cleaning the garage, organizing the tools, or building something – I was there.
+One of my favorite things as a child was helping my dad do an array of tasks.
+Whether it was cleaning the garage, organizing the tools, or building something, I was there.
 But the best task had to be helping with the garden.

 We not only had a garden in our backyard but also on some land leased by his work.
 We planted everything from potatoes to onions to squash to corn.

 Having those experiences as a child helped cultivate my interests and knowledge as an adult.
 I think the value of a garden goes deeper than just the plants itself.
 It may be cliche but it really does build character.
-Learning how to nurture something, watch it grow, feeding and watering are valuable lessons everyone can use in life.
+Learning how to nurture something, watch it grow, feed and water are valuable lessons everyone can use in life.
 Not just the gardening aficionado.

 I encourage you to explore the wonderful opportunities that a fall vegetable garden has to offer this season!
 Below is a guide on how to do just that.